Proposal to evaluate genetic tools to evaluate Cattleya species

 2) Lawrenceana series (lawrenceana, lueddemanniana, eldorado (wallisii) - These are distinctly different genetically from the rest of the unifoliate cattleyas suggesting that the center of evolution for this group was the isolated Guiana Highlands that then spread to the amazon (eldorado) and coastal Venezuela (lueddemanniana).
 These have distinct growth habits that are different from the rest of the unifoliate cattleyas and are generally smaller in size than other unifoliates.
 I tend to believe that lueddemanniana is essentially of hybrid origin from lawrenceana like and mossiae like progenitors.
 There is certainly ongoing gene flow from mossiae to lueddemanniana and vice versa today.

 3) Labiata series - labiata, warneri, jenmanii - These are genetically quite similar to one another.
 Each has clearly evolved in non overlapping habitats that probably haven't ever been continuous.
 Each has distinct growth, rest and bloom periods that have been adapted to the local conditions of these distant habitats.
-Percivalliana and gaskelliana can also plausibly be added to this group although they likely have more influence from adjacent species than these three which are pretty well operated from one another and from most other species.
+Percivalliana and gaskelliana can also plausibly be added to this group although they likely have more influence from adjacent species than these three which are pretty well separated from one another and from most other species.

 4) Luteola series - luteola, iricolor, mooreana - These are clearly closely related based on sequence data, but a bit uncertain of how luteola and iricolor came to be.
 Possible that they have slowly diverged with one another in a split at some point or they may have been moderately distantly related at one point and then have traded genes over time to become more closely related.
 Mooreana is absolutely of hybrid origin from these two species.
 Each of these is from the western part of South America in adjacent to overlapping habitats.
 All have relatively short lived, yellow flowers and powerful perfumes to attract pollinators.
 Luteola comes from the western Amazon basin at relatively low altitudes while mooreana and iricolor are more up in the mountains.